Portrait,Of,A,Pugelier,Puppy,In,Front,Of,An,Orange

 What to expect when applying for and accrediting an assistance dog –

-1. Complete the Pat Dogs Australia application form and include all supporting documents.
+• Complete the Pat Dogs Australia application form and include all supporting documents.

-4. If your dog passes the temperament assessment, you will get confirmation of acceptance into our assistance dog program, you will be issued your Assistance Dog “In-Training” ID card, and we will put you in touch with one of our accredited trainers and give you access to our assistance dog foundation course;
+• We will then put you in touch with one of the accredited trainers and give you access to our online assistance dog foundation course;

-5. Once you complete our assistance dog foundation course, we will provide you access to the Pat Dogs Assistance Dog Academy to continue your training.
+• Once you complete our assistance dog foundation course, we will provide you access to the Pat Dogs Assistance Dog Academy to continue your training.

 What to expect after your dog is fully certified –

-1. There is an expectation that you maintain all the standards of hygiene and behaviour appropriate for an animal in a public place.
+• You are expected to maintain all the standards of hygiene and behaviour appropriate for an animal in a public place.

-2. You and your dog will be required to have a Public access test annually by one of our certified assessors.
+• You and your dog must have a Public Access Test (PAT) annually by one of our certified assessors.

 What will it cost?

-• Annual membership fee of $199 p/a which starts from year 2.
+• Annual membership fee of $199 p/a, which starts from year 2.